WriteIntent

 Keyword Cluster Tool: Group Keywords by Real SERP Overlap

-A keyword cluster is a group of related search terms — all tied to the same topic or search intent — that a single page can realistically rank for, instead of writing a separate page for every keyword variation.
-If you've ever wondered “what is a keyword cluster,” that's the short answer: related keywords bundled together because they belong on the same page.
+A group of related search terms — tied to the same topic or intent — that one page can realistically rank for, instead of a separate page per variation.
+A keyword is a single query; a cluster is the family of queries around it pointing to the same underlying need.

 Cluster your first keyword list